-Revenue is attributable to the one continuing activity, the sale, installation, commissioning and maintenance of generators.
+Revenue is attributable to the one continuing activity, the sale, installation, commissioning and maintenance of emergency standby generators, gas to power generators, battery energy storage systems, EV charging and CHP.

 Revenue is recognised when there is an arrangement, primarily in the form of a contract or purchase order, with the customer, a fixed or determinable sale price is established with the customer, performance requirements are achieved, and it is probable that economic benefits associated with the transactions will flow to the company.